Code-Institute-Submissions/simon-random-project-2/README.md

 The CSS came back with no errors found.

-The HTML came back with a few errors, some that I managed to correct, however some errors require the use of JavaScript such as polyfill.
-This is outside of the scope of this project critera so I have left these errors.
+The HTML came back with no errors found.

 ## Deployment